Quick Answer:

 Step 5: Cool Before Storing

 Let hot food cool slightly before sealing containers and placing them in the fridge.
-Do not leave cooked food sitting out for too long.
+Do not leave cooked food sitting out for more than 2 hours at room temperature: that is the safe window before bacterial growth accelerates.

 For safe storage details, visit: